Tobiaslohre/docker-minecraft-homelab/README.md

 The server is publicly reachable through a DNS record and router port forwarding.

+SSH access has been hardened by enabling public key authentication, disabling password-based login, disabling root login, and enabling fail2ban for SSH protection.

-Before exposing the server publicly, router port forwarding and firewall rules should be reviewed carefully.
-Administrative access should remain restricted to SSH on the local network or trusted IP addresses only.
+Only the required Minecraft port is exposed publicly.
+Administrative access should remain restricted to the local network or trusted IP addresses.

-## Next Step

-The next phase of this project is to add automated backups and basic monitoring for the Minecraft server.

 ## Future Improvements

+## Future Improvements

 - Add off-server backups
 - Add Prometheus and Grafana monitoring
 - Add alert notifications for service downtime
+- Automate deployment with Ansible